-Disclaimer: We don't own any of the characters in Phoenix Wright, nor do we own any other part of it, and there is definitely no profit being made.
+Disclaimer: We don't own any of the characters in Phoenix Wright, nor do I own any other part of it and there is definitely no profit being made.

 Of Fake Fairytales and Faux Amour